wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.53 =
+* Added default category image option, set post format for Feed to Post option and other options added, preserves more tags in Feed to Post option, added more shortcode parameters and fixed several bugs.
 = Version 2.52 =
 * Added more options for Feed to Post users including ability to specify user_id and suppress the source.
 Clearer admin interface.
 Image recognition improved.
 Class added to stylize image in Feed to Post.
 Small bug fixes.
 = Version 2.51 =